 The paramedicine program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

-Commission on Accreditation of Allied Health Education Programs
+Commission on Accreditation of Allied Health Education Programs of Emergency Medical Services and Trauma System.

 1361 Park Street Clearwater, FL 33756 (727) 210-2350 www.caahep.org